 The Importance of Healthy Friendships

 Is this true for you, too?
-If so, developing friendships and creating a supportive, solid friendship network may be an important goal on your overall journey of creating the life you want.
-But even if the desire for stronger friendships exists, it can be hard to build genuinely healthy friendships — especially as an adult.
+If so, finding friends you can count on and creating a supportive, solid friendship network may be an important goal on your overall journey of creating the life you want.
+But even if the desire for building healthy friendships exists, it can be hard to actually build genuinely healthy friendships — especially as an adult.
 Why is it so much harder to develop close friendships as an adult?
 The obvious answer is “because, time.”
-But here’s a new idea: Most 30+ adults simply don’t prioritize their friendships the same way they did during simpler times of life.
+But here’s a new idea: most 30+ adults simply don’t prioritize their friendships the same way they did during simpler times of life.

-So if you, too, have bought into the idea that “it’s harder to make close friends as an adult” consider this new idea: The biggest obstacle to adult friendships is lack of conscious understanding of the importance of friends.
-Once you get that, then it gets easier to become committed to putting the time and energy into building positive relationships.
-(And friendships will follow).
+So if you, too, have bought into the idea that “it’s harder to have real friends as an adult,” consider this new idea: the biggest obstacle to adult friendships is lack of conscious understanding of the importance of friends.
+Once you get that, then it gets easier to become committed to putting the time and energy into building positive relationships (and friendships will follow).

 Scientific facts about friendship indicate that, across the board, people who invest in their friendships experience benefits in many parts of their lives that seem unrelated.
 There is a measurable connection between friendship and health.
 For example, people who report having stronger, healthier friendships live longer, have increased immunity to disease, and are often buffered from the chronic stressors that are known to impair your health and wellness.